John A. Notte Jr.

-John Anthony Notte Jr. (May 3, 1909 – March 7, 1983) was an American politician, a Democrat, best known for serving as the 65th Governor of Rhode Island.
+John Anthony Notte Jr. (May 3, 1909 – March 7, 1983) was an American lawyer and politician who was the 65th governor of Rhode Island from 1961 to 1963.
+A member of the Democratic Party, he was the 57th lieutenant governor from 1959 to 1961.

 Biography

 A son of John Anthony Notte and Eva Theresa (Rondina) Notte, he was born in Providence, Rhode Island.
 He was married to Marie J. Huerth in 1934.
 The couple had two children together.

 Notte graduated from the Boston University Law School in 1935.
 He went on to practice law and served as town solicitor in North Providence in 1937.
 During his undergraduate years, Notte joined Alpha Phi Delta.

 During World War II he served in the United States Navy and rose to the rank of lieutenant.
 Just after return to home he was elected Chairman of the Rhode Island Veterans' Bonus Board.
 From 1949 to 1950 he served as State Commander of the Rhode Island Department of the Veterans of Foreign Wars.

 He later served as a member of staff of Senator Theodore F. Green from 1948 to 1956, and as Chairman of the North Providence Democratic town committee.

 Notte resigned from Green's staff after he was elected Secretary of State, a post he held from 1957 to 1958.
 He was a delegate to the 1960 Democratic National Convention and became the 57th Lieutenant Governor of Rhode Island in 1959 and served until 1961 under Republican Christopher Del Sesto (Rhode Island Governor and his deputy are elected at the separate ballots).